 Leadership development doesn't work because it fails to address the totality of who and what we are as human beings.
-It fails to recognize the profound depths of our inner worlds and the power and responsibility that go with what we think and feel.
+It fails to recognise the profound depths of our inner worlds and the power and responsibility that go with what we think and feel.
 It fails to respect the causal nature of the mind, whilst mistakenly looking for the levers of change in the outer world of effects.
 And in its analysis and reduction of the objective brain, it overlooks the realities of the subjective mind.

 In his Forbes article, Pearce identifies three steps at the heart of leadership development: